pb99u069/cardano-api-documentation/examples/simpleTx.md

 note: creating a witness can also be done separatly by providing a tx-body-file and a signing-key-file to the command `cardano-cli transaction witness`

+note: the module `Cardano.Api.Convenience.Construction` contains the `constructBalancedTx` function which does the balancing in signing all in one.
+And to get the required arguments from the node, the `Cardano.Api.Convenience.Query` module offers the `queryStateForBalancedTx` function.

 ### submit simple transaction

 the parser defaults to the cardano consensus mode